sora.body

 orbit_class, spkid, albedo, H, G, diameter, density, GM, rotation, pole, BV, UB, smass, and tholen.

-These are physical parameters the user can give to the object.
-If a query is made and user gives a parameter, the parameter given by the user is defined in the Body object.
+These are physical parameters that the user can provide to the object.
+If a query is made and the user provides one of these parameters, the user value is used in the Body object.

 __from_local(name, spkid)